Peruzal/xamarin-forms-guide/docs/layouts/layout-options.md

+description: Layout Options are used to position the views inside their parents container.
+Every view has a vertical and horizontal options for setting up its position, size and expansion within the parent.

 # Layout Options

 Layout Options are used to position the views inside their parents container.
 Every view has a vertical and horizontal options for setting up its position, size and expansion within the parent.